 If you’d prefer, a packaged hollandaise mix works well, too (I promise the blender version is just as easy).

 How to Make Eggs Benedict Casserole

-- Place English muffins, Canadian bacon & green onions in a casserole dish (per recipe below).
+- Place English muffins, Canadian bacon & green onions in a baking dish (per recipe below).

 - Whisk up a quick custard mixture with eggs, milk, and seasonings.
 Pour over the casserole and chill for 4 hours (or overnight).

 - Bake casserole per recipe instructions, removing foil for the last ½ hour.

 This casserole is perfect for making ahead!
 The baked English muffin cubes soak up the savory egg batter while it chills in the refrigerator, freeing up your time and energy for other prep—or maybe just sleeping in?

 - If you plan to freeze this casserole bake as directed and cool completely.
 Cut into squares and freeze in individual portions.

 - Do not freeze the casserole with Hollandaise sauce, as it will become grainy once it thaws.

 - Apple Cinnamon Rolls – a fun twist on a classic